 What happens after you become a member – your route to check out

-Experienced Windsurfers: competent windsurfers will need to attend a minimum of 4 supervised sessions before check out will be considered.
+Experienced Windsurfers: Competent windsurfers will need to attend a minimum of 4 supervised Training sessions before Check Out will be considered.

-Check out: We operate club checkout to allow members to sail independently outside of organised sessions.
-Members need to attend a minimum of 4 Training sessions and are eligible for check out once their windsurfing and knowledge of the club and equipment reaches a standard where they are capable of windsurfing safely, without safety cover, whilst complying with club rules.
+Check out: We operate club Check Out to allow members to sail independently outside of organised sessions.
+Members need to attend a minimum of 4 Training sessions, in the same season, and are eligible for Check Out once their windsurfing and knowledge of the club and equipment reach a standard where they are capable of windsurfing safely, without safety cover, whilst complying with club rules.
 The Check Out will take place at the earliest convenience to a Senior Instructor.

 Questions + Answers

-We operate club checkout to allow members to use equipment outside of organised sessions.
-To be checked out you must show – you are a competent windsurfer, able to use and store equipment properly and safely unsupervised and understand how the club works.
+What is Check Out?
+We operate club Check Out to allow members to use the equipment outside of organised sessions.
+To be Checked Out you must show – you are a competent windsurfer, able to use and store equipment properly and safely unsupervised and understand how the club works.

 If I am already an experienced windsurfer do I still need to be Checked Out?
-Yes – all members need to be checked out.
-And it will take a minimum of 4 sessions before being eligible for checked out.
+Yes – all members need to be Checked Out.
+And it will take a minimum of 4 sessions, in the same season, before being eligible for Checked Out.